Geometric Constraints in Deep Learning Frameworks: A Survey: Geometry Preserving Constraints

 Garg et al. \cite{garg2016unsupervised} use the first order formulation with $L_2$ norm as a regularization term to achieve smoothness in estimation.
-Mahjourian et al. \cite{mahjourian2018unsupervised} use the first order formulation for monocular video depth estimation problem.
-First-order smoothness constraint is actively used in self-supervised/unsupervised MVS frameworks \cite{li2022ds, yu2020p, liu2023geometric, khot2019learning, mallick2020learning}.
+Mahjourian et al. \cite{mahjourian2018unsupervised} use the first-order formulation for monocular video depth estimation.
+Most self-supervised/unsupervised MVS frameworks use first-order smoothness constraints \cite{li2022ds, yu2020p, liu2023geometric, khot2019learning, mallick2020learning}.
 Zhao et al. \cite{zhao2019geometry} with its symmetric domain adaptation for monocular depth estimation uses first-order constraint in both domains.
 Other monocular depth estimation methods \cite{godard2017unsupervised, Yin2018GeoNet, hu2019revisiting, wang2020geometric} also apply the first-order smoothness constraint as defined in Eq. \ref{eq:first-order-smooth}.